The Double-Copy Root of Hawking Thermality: Conclusion

 \section{Conclusion}

 The double copy provides a rigorous map from non-abelian gauge theory to gravity, uniting classical solutions with quantum radiation.
-We have shown that when applied to the Hawking effect for a collapsing shell, the thermality of the radiation is already present in the single-copy YM theory, not in its energy spectrum, but rather in its color spectrum.
-This democratizes the puzzle of gravitational thermalization, rooting Planck in the universal dynamics of soft radiation --- accessible in the phase space of gauge theory's intrinsic charge: color.
+Our analysis of this map has uncovered a novel phenomenon in gauge theory phenomenology: a mechanism for color thermalization driven by coherent sources.
+We have shown that the radiation from a classical color source, while Bremsstrahlung-like in energy, is thermal in its internal color degrees of freedom.

+This thermal in color-space spectrum suggests that coherent classical non-abelian sources act as ``color scramblers'': generating maximum color-entropy distributions in the charge sector characterized by an effective color temperature $T_C \propto 1/Q$.
+This offers a clear physical utility on the gauge side: it predicts a thermodynamic regime of high-charge densities where the suppression of emission of high-eigenvalue modes is governed not by kinematics, but by the non-linear structure of the gauge group itself.

+We emphasize that double-copy represents a weak-weak duality.
+There is a sharp mapping from gauge states to gravity states.
+There is a sharp mapping of quantum gauge operators to quantum gravitational operators.
+This mapping need not mean similar evolution.
+In the double-copy web of theories, gauge theories serve as privileged vantage points where we get to see the interplay of their still mysterious universal kinematic algebra against the rigid backbones of their dual gauge color algebras.
+Gravity theories on the other hand lack this rigidity with two copies of this kinematic algebra at play together.
+In this sense Kerr-Schild and root-Kerr-Schild classical backgrounds provide a Rosetta stone where we can line up structural behavior beyond graph-by-graph analysis as we have demonstrated here.

+Beyond the discovery of a new gauge theory phenomenon, our calculation serves as a stepping stone towards a broader program probing the unitarity of black hole evolution from the perspective of double-copy dual gauge theories.
+We have identified here that the gross statistical properties of the gravitational field are the double copy of the gross statistical properties of the color field.
+The underlying gauge evolution while possibly complicated, is manifestly unitary --- simply a rotation of the color frame.
+One expects to see the re-emergence of unitarity as correlation in higher order corrections.
+How protected is the structural relationship at higher orders?
+This awaits calculation, but we are optimistic as the symmetries of these systems are very constraining.

-This perspective offers a rich context to engage with the challenges of black hole statistical mechanics.
-To be clear, we do not view the goal as simply to derive the statistical properties of the color degrees of freedom.
-Rather we find a clarifying opportunity in understanding how these properties are lifted to a kinematic algebra that governs the unitary quantum evolution of spacetime, from which its apparent thermality emerges.
-We expect the double copy to provide a robust functional arena to sharpen the provocative link between the semi-classical bathing of a probe in soft radiation and the one-loop instability of the quantum vacuum.
+As such, we expect the double copy to provide a robust functional arena to sharpen the provocative link between the semi-classical bathing of a probe in soft radiation and the one-loop instability of the quantum vacuum.